sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/activity-2.md

 ---
-title: Graded Activity 2 - Strings and Numbers | Before & After
+title: Mini Activity 2 - Before & After
 excerpt: Learn how to make variables in javascript and render them on an html page
-points: 5
+points: 10
 type: assignment
 ---